-- Cultures in which personal and family connections have an effect on most interactions, including those in business. - 20.
+- 20. Cultures in which personal and family connections have an effect on most interactions, including those in business. - 21.
 Cultures in which personal and work relationships are compartmentalized.

 Finally, while people in some cultures prefer to deliver direct, clear messages, others use language that's subtler or more indirect.
 North Americans and most Northern Europeans fall into the former category and many Asians into the latter.
 But even within these categories, there are differences.
-Though typically polite, Chinese and Koreans are extremely direct in expression, while Japanese are indirect.
-This example brings up two important points.
+Though typically polite, Chinese and Koreans are extremely direct in expression, while Japanese are indirect: They use vague language and avoid saying "no" even if they do not intend to do what you ask.
+They worry that turning someone down will result in their "losing face," and so they avoid doing this in public.

+This discussion brings up two important points.
 First, avoid lumping loosely related cultures together.
 We sometimes talk, for example, about "Asian culture," but such broad categories as "Asian" are usually oversimplifications.
 Japanese culture is different from Korean, which is different from Chinese.
 Second, never assume that two people from the same culture will always act in a similar manner.
 Not all Latin Americans are casual about meeting times, not all Italians use animated body language, and not all Germans are formal.